agroimpacts/USF/docs/MORE.md

 - `more_zoning`: Zoning map
 - `more_neighbhd`: Baltimore neighborhoods
 - `more_arrests`: Arrests
-- `p1crime`: Part 1 Crime data.
-It constitutes "crime against persons, such as homicide, shooting, robbery, aggravated assault, etc., within the City of Baltimore"
 - `fpareas`: Focused Patrol Area (Policing sites drawn from the BPD Crime Reduction Plan 2019)
 - `datzones`: District Action Team Zones (Policing sites drawn from the